iayushmittal/iayushmittal/README.md

 - 👋 Hi, I’m @iayushmittal
-- 👀 I’m computer science engineer interested and currently working with VMware as Senior Member of technical staff.
+- 👀 I’m computer science engineer and currently working with VMware as Senior Member of technical staff.
 I work on improvising linux sensor for protection of linux endpoint/VM workloads.
 - 🌱 I’m currently learning C++.

 <!---